Kyoto is Japan’s beating historical, cultural and spiritual heart.

 For a chance to visit Japan’s most magnificent surviving feudal castle, and another UNESCO World Heritage Site, take a day trip from Kyoto to Himeji.

-On my most recent visit to Japan, I stopped used Himeji as a stopover between Fukuoka and Kyoto and loved this small city and its friendly people.
+On my most recent visit to Japan, I used Himeji as a stopover between Fukuoka and Kyoto and loved this small city and its friendly people.

 Himeji is also an excellent place to taste different varieties of sake!